NBISweden/NanoSeq/Docker/README.md

 ## Changelog

+### 0.94

+- Tuning runtime libraries

 ### 0.93

-- Multi stage build to reduce image size and resolve compiler issues
+- Multi stage build to reduce image size and ease some compiler issues between tools

 - NOTE: these packages were not yet added